monilitocastro-uio/DigitalSignageAssistant/Readme.md

-# Markdown CMS
+# What it is

-A Google OAuth-secured Markdown Content Management System built with Obsidian for seamless and secure note-taking and document management.
+A Google OAuth-secured AI-drive Content creation system built with Vite, React, Node.js to help drive beautiful content to digital signage systems.

 ## Initial Setup